ultralytics/template/README.md

 To kickstart a new Python project with this template:

 1. **Create Your New Repository**: Use this template to generate a new repository for your project.
-2. **Customize the Template**: Tailor the template files like `requirements.txt`, `.pre-commit-config.yaml`, and GitHub workflow YAMLs to suit your project's needs.
+2. **Customize the Template**: Tailor the template files like `pyproject.toml`, `.pre-commit-config.yaml`, and GitHub workflow YAMLs to suit your project's needs.
 3. **Develop Your Package**: Begin adding your code into the `src/` or `your_package_name/` directory and corresponding tests in the `tests/` directory.
 4. **Document Your Project**: Update the README and, if necessary, add documentation to the `docs/` directory.
 5. **Continuous Integration**: Leverage the pre-configured GitHub Actions for automated testing and other CI/CD processes.